ansible/ansible/docs/docsite/rst/roadmap/ROADMAP_2_4.rst

 - **Contributor Quality of Life**

-  - All Core and Curated modules will require and have unit testing.
+  - All Core and Curated modules will work towards having unit testing.
   - More bot improvements!
   - Test Infrastructure changes